Yashasv-Prajapati/mygit/README.md

 For learning how git works internally and to implement the basic git commands.

-The entry point for your Git implementation is in `app/main.py`
+The entry point for the Git implementation is in `app/main.py`

 # Running locally